byronsha/TinyApp/README.md

 `npm i -S react react-dom babel-core babel-loader babel-preset-react babel-preset-es2015 babel-preset-stage-0 webpack webpack-dev-server`

+`npm i -S` is shorthand for `npm install --save`

 Also add the following line to your `package.json` "scripts":

 `"dev": "webpack-dev-server --inline"`

-We'll use this at the end of the tutorial to start up our server.
+We'll use this script at the end of the tutorial to start up our server.

 The whole file should look like this now: